mohd-ayaan/DailyInsights/README.md

 View Post: Click on any entry's title from the homepage to see its full content.
 Edit Post: On the individual post view page, click the "Edit" button to modify its title or content.
 Delete Post: On the individual post view page, click the "Delete" button to remove the entry.
-Deployment
-This application is configured for seamless deployment on Render.com.

-Ensure your MONGODB_URI environment variable is set correctly within your Render service settings.
-The npm start script in package.json is used by Render to launch the application.
 Project Structure
 .
 ├── public/                 # Static assets (CSS, images)